 In a medical malpractice suit, the size of your settlement depends largely on the quality of your evidence.
 Gathering evidence in such cases can be complicated, tedious and requires a comprehensive understanding of your state’s malpractice laws and regulations.
 Therefore, the first step in gathering evidence for your medical malpractice claim is finding an experienced medical malpractice attorney to handle your case.
 Our legal team acquires all pertinent medical records and secures crucial expert witnesses to review the material, provide supportive opinions and testify on your behalf.

-The experienced legal team at Schochor, Federico and Staton reviews the three key pieces of evidence in a medical malpractice case below.
+The experienced legal team at Schochor and Staton, P.A. reviews the three key pieces of evidence in a medical malpractice case below.

 Gathering the three key pieces of evidence in malpractice cases